swestastic/Ising_NLCE/README.md

 - **Order:** Number of sites in a cluster
 - **Symmetrically Distinct Clusters:** Unique "base" clusters which cannot be defined in terms of other symmetrically distinct clusters in the same order.
 - **Topologically Distinct Clusters:** Clusters which share the same Hamiltonian.
-Although there are symmetrically distinct, they have
+Although they are symmetrically distinct, they are effectively the same cluster with additional kinks.
+For example, the right angle order 3 cluster can be topologically reduced to the order straight line order 3 cluster, becuase they have sufficiently similar bonds.
+There is probably a better explanation of this to be had, although topologically distinct clusters aren't actually implemented yet so I don't have much experience with them.
 - **Multiplicity:** Number of possible embeddings of a specific symmetrically distinct cluster in the lattice.
 - **Weight**: Number of possible embeddings of a specific smaller order cluster in a larger order cluster.